-Sensitivity Moderate.
-Distinctiveness: Indistinct.
-Continuity: Recent.

-Very Weak.

-Landform: Apparent

-Extent of tree cover: Open
+Extent of tree cove r: Open

 Visibility: High.

-LANDSCAPE ACTIONS
+LANDSCAPE ACTIONS SUMMARY OF AC TIONS

-Create areas of gentle transition from the river on the lower contours to the rural landscape on the upper contours.
-Encourage the regeneration of riparian vegetation, especially around junctions of streams and tributaries, allowing some wetland to develop.
-Encourage sympathetic farming practices especially in areas immediately adjacent to the river.
-Restore some natural areas of the river floodplain and tributaries, creating a wider river corridor.

-Restore seasonal accessibility to designated areas of the floodplain, possibly in association with the development of commercial land use and natural habitats.

-Identify areas of unmanaged land, or land managed unsympathetically to the context of the floodplain, and agree a code of land use.

-Create containment to existing urban edges by using riparian landscape elements and existing natural features such as landform and vegetation.
-Agree a design code for the distinctive new design of built form and flood defence structures.
+Create areas of gentle transition from the river on the lower contours to the rural la on the upper contours.
+Encourage the regeneration of riparian vegetation, especia junctions of streams and tributaries, allowing some wetland to develop.
+Encourage sympathetic farming practices especially in areas immediately adjacent to the river Restore some natural areas of the river floodplain and tributaries, creating a wider corridor.
+Restore seasonal accessibility to designated areas of the floodplain, possibly in as with the development of commercial land use and natural habitats.
+Identify areas of unmanaged land, or land managed unsympathetically to the conte floodplain, and agree a code of land use.
+Create containment to existing urban edges by using riparian landscape elements existing natural features such as landform and vegetation.
+Agree a design code for distinctive new design of built form and flood defence structures.
+Ily around Create areas of tra river Create wetland are sociation Create wetland are sociation Fluvial junctions. create a design cc and flood defence and Create a positive la r the Restore riparian ve and Create a design cc and Create and restore floodplain Create a positive la componentiation Create a positive la r the Restore field bount to the upper contor to the upper contor nsition from the fluvial to the eas ogetation to riverbanks and at de for commercial properties structures. seasonal accessibility to the and use code daries and a cohesive land use

-SUMMARY OF ACTIONS

-Sense of Place:

-RESTORE AND CREATE.

-Create areas of transition from the fluvial to the rural landscape

-Create wetland areas

-Restore riparian vegetation to riverbanks and at fluvial junctions.

-Create a design code for commercial properties and flood defence structures.

-Create and restore seasonal accessibility to the floodplain

-Create a positive land use code

-Restore field boundaries and a cohesive land use to the upper contours previous <<

-Create a new edge to existing urban areas using riparian elements.
+previous <<